 Start by choosing the fabric you wish to work with.
 We used a cotton fabric, however many fabrics will do; cotton, poly cotton, lightweight upholstery, linen etc. We recommend interfacing your fabric, we used a medium weight iron on interfacing (lightweight fabrics may require a heavier interfacing).
 Iron this onto the WRONG side of your fabric.

-If you wish to work with our circle template you are welcome to download the pattern from our website: Click Here.
+If you wish to work with our circle template you are welcome to download the pattern from our website: Keyring Pattern.
 Alternatively draw a circle that measures 2″ (5cm) in diameter; or work with your own shape/size.
 We recommend drawing your template onto paper or card for ease.

 Cut out 2 squares of fabric that are approximately 3″ (7.5cm) square.
 They MUST be larger than your chosen template size.
 Interface the fabric on the WRONG side.

 Start by competing your appliqué design, this is an optional step.
 Complete this on the RIGHT side of one piece of fabric in the centre of the square.
-For details on how to complete the back-stitch appliqué we have created watch our YouTube Video or have a read of the Blog Post.
+For details on how to complete the back-stitch appliqué, watch our YouTube video: How To: Back Stitch (Appliqué).

 You will also need to cut out a smaller square for the tab that joins the keyring onto the metal ring.
 This square should measure 2″ x 2″ (5cm x 5cm).
 We did not interface our tab however if you are working with a lightweight fabric this may be required.